graphdr/visualizing-data/cm/cm001-course-syllabus.md

 <br> <a href="#top">▲ top of page</a>

-## labs
+## lab

-Lab periods are used for working with software and for presentating and discussing portfolio work in progress.
+**Labs in weeks 1–3** are structured as 3-hour workshops to cover essential components of your work.

-  - Week 1 (3 hours) Software studio
+  - Software studio, week 1
-  - Week 2 (3 hours) Data studio
+  - Data studio, week 2
-  - Week 3 (3 hours) Portfolio studio
+  - Portfolio studio, week 3

-  - Week 4–10 (1 hour) Present & discuss data displays D1–D7
-  - Week 4–10 (2 hours) Work, collaborate, solve coding problems, write
+**Labs in weeks 4–10** are less structured.
+Students are assigned to small discussion groups for presenting their weekly portfolio progress.
+I meet with each group, one at a time.
+For the remaining time, students are free to work on their weekly assignments.

+  - (25 min) Weekly presentation and discussion of the display D1–D7 due that week
+  - (remaining time) Obtaining data, R practice problems, readings, reading responses, and working on the portfolio data carpentry, graph design, and critiques.

 ## attendance

-Attendance is required for periods in which we have discussions of readings and presentations.
+Attendance is required for periods in which we have

+  - reading discussions
+  - small group presentations of weekly data displays D1–D7

 The penalty for missing more than two of these periods without a valid excuse is a one-letter-grade course grade reduction.

 <br> <a href="#top">▲ top of page</a>